UX Research

 THE IMPACT WE MADE

 We uncovered a major persona mismatch.
 The system was built for office workers, not factory operators.
-That single realization shifted the entire direction of the project and saved Bosch from rolling out a costly, misaligned solution.
+That single realization shifted the entire direction of the project and prevented a costly, misaligned rollout.
 Instead of forcing people to adapt to technology, we redesigned technology to adapt to them.

-Once we had clarity, cost optimization became simple.
+Once we had clarity, cost optimization became straightforward.
 We showed the team which integrations truly mattered and which were unnecessary.
-By highlighting where data gaps genuinely impacted production, we helped Bosch focus its investment on high-impact improvements instead of blanket digitalization.
+By highlighting where data gaps impacted production, we helped the client focus investment on high-impact improvements instead of blanket digitalization.

 THE EXTRA VALUE WE BROUGHT